Ense271tatooines/ENSE-271-Project/README.md

 ## Business Opportunity
 The IABC Regina chapter’s website is in need of improvement.
-The means for IABC Regina to communicate with its users is limited by a website which does not meet their wants or needs.
-A redesign of their front-end and back-end interfaces would certainly enable a better tool in helping all IABC Regina members to gain access to the opportunities IABC Regina offers.
+The ability for IABC Regina to communicate with its users is limited by a website which does not meet their wants or needs.
+A redesign of their front-end and back-end interfaces, would certainly improve the ability for all IABC Regina members to gain access to the opportunities IABC Regina offers.

 A redesign’s main goals would be to fix the pain points IABC's executive team has.
 Fix the navigation and make it pretty and functional, on both desktop and mobile.
 Simplify the website as much as possible, including automated administration wherever desired.